 Langkawi Island, also known as the Jewel of Kedah is situated 18 miles off the northwest coast of Malaysia.
 It is part of the archipelago of over a hundred islands.
 It’s the largest island of the group and has many tourist attractions to draw in the crowds from nearby Penang and the mainland, one being the duty free shopping.

 We caught a ferry to Langkawi Island from Penang and arrived at Kuah Jetty, where we were once more reunited with our packs.
 We made our way to the Eagle monument at Dataran Helang at Eagle Square which is a 3 minute stroll with backpacks and dam hot over the foot bridge.
 As legend has it, Langkawi’s name may well originate from the Malay word for eagle being “helang” and kawi which is a local red stone.
 No idea’s but answers on a postcard are welcome.

 Scooting past all the taxi touts on leaving Kuah Jetty’s terminal we headed for a wander around the eagle monument.
 We trekked along the road and came across the Lagenda park, which I imagine is missed by all but mad Englishmen out in the midday sun, as we were the only souls in the vicinity.
 We got these couple of photos and awaited a dodgy taxi driver.
 This took all of 5 minutes and sure enough a guy in a car stopped, fees negotiated and agreed.
 We headed for our accommodation at Pantai Cenang beach about 30 minutes away which costs around a £5 (or 30 MR).

-We were staying at Pantai Cenang, which apart from the beach and duty free outlets, is also home to underwater world, and within easy reach of our main destination of the sky bridge.
+We were staying at Pantai Cenang, which apart from the beach and duty free outlets, is also home to underwater world.
+It’s also within easy reach of our main destination for our main draw of the sky bridge.
 The main street has the normal offering of food outlets and cheap clothes stores.